D-Bus: GDBus

 GDBus is an implementation of D-Bus based on GIO streams included in GLib, aiming to be used by GTK+ and GNOME.
 GDBus is not a wrapper of libdbus, but a complete and independent reimplementation of the D-Bus specification and protocol.
 MATE Desktop and Xfce (version 4.14), which are also based on GTK+ 3, also use GDBus.

 sd-bus

 In 2013, the systemd project rewrote libdbus in an effort to simplify the code, but it also resulted in a significant increase of the overall D-Bus performance.
 In preliminary benchmarks, BMW found that the systemd's D-Bus library increased performance by 360%.
-By version 221 of systemd, the sd-bus API was declared stable.
+By version 221 of systemd, released in 2015, the sd-bus API was declared stable.